 All students are required to have medical insurance.
 Students not covered under a Canadian Provincial Health plan must provide evidence of medical insurance.
 All US/International Students are automatically enrolled in a health insurance plan.
 US/International students who have proof of health insurance that covers them while studying in Canada may opt out.
 Please consult with the Student Life Department for more information.

 Maintaining your physical health is very important while you are trying to live and study as a student.
-Redeemer University College is located in Hamilton, which boasts of an extensive network of health services as well as having the second largest hospital group in Ontario.
-Redeemer refers students to medical facilities that are located within a short drive or bus ride.
-On-campus treatment is available for athletes.
+The on-campus Student Health Clinic is staffed by a registered nurse practitioner who provides primary health care.
+Origin Physiotherapy also operates on Redeemer’s campus.
+In addition, Redeemer University is located in Hamilton, which boasts of an extensive network of health services as well as having the second largest hospital group in Ontario.

 The Redeemer Security department is committed to ensuring that the Redeemer campus is a safe and orderly environment in which to live, work and learn.
 To meet this goal, we seek to work collaboratively with all members of the university and the larger Ancaster-Hamilton community.

 Some of our principal responsibilities are:

 - Patrol and surveillance of the campus buildings and grounds